ableasdale/confluent-dockerfiles/cluster-linking-cp-to-cc/README.md

 ## Create the configuration and the Secret

-To create the secret for Confluent Cloud, you need to combine the key and secret to create a base64-encoded string:
+To create the secret for Confluent Cloud, you need to combine the key and secret from the text file that you have just downloaded to create a base64-encoded string:

 ```bash
 echo -n "KEY:SECRET" | base64